Jammy2211/PyAutoLens/docs/overview/lensing.rst

         sersic_index=4.0,
     )

-By passing this *Profile* a *Grid*, we can evaluate the light at every coordinate on that *grid*, creating an image of the *LightProfile*:
+By passing this `Profile` a `Grid`, we can evaluate the light at every coordinate on that `Grid`, creating an image of the `LightProfile`:

 .. code-block:: bash